-In exceptional cases, FINRA may waive qualification examinations, pursuant to FINRA Rule 9600 Series, and accept other standards as evidence of an applicant’s qualification for registration, such as experience in the securities industry and educational achievement, among others.
-FINRA exercises its waiver authority where good cause is shown by the member requesting a waiver for one of its associated persons.
+FINRA may grant waivers, in exceptional cases, or exemptions for qualification exams, pursuant to FINRA Rule 1210.3, FINRA Rule 1220 and Rule 9600 Series, and accept other standards as evidence of an applicant’s qualification for registration, such as experience in the securities industry, educational achievement, or qualification by a specified foreign entity.
+FINRA may also consider an applicant’s experience in a field ancillary to the investment banking or securities business as grounds to waive an exam.
+FINRA exercises its waiver authority where good cause is shown by the sponsoring firm requesting a waiver for one of its associated persons.

 - Requests Based on Registration Filing Errors

-- Requests Based on Experience
+- Requests Based on Securities Industry and Related Investment Field Experience

-- the length and quality of the applicant's securities industry experience or professional experience in investment related fields;
+- the length and quality of the applicant's securities industry experience or professional experience in investment-related fields;

-- the specific registration the applicant requests and the type of business to be conducted in relation to the applicant's experience;
+- the specific registration(s) the applicant requests and the type of business to be conducted in relation to the applicant's experience;

 - the applicant's previous registration history, if any;